reiji061/flower-searcher/README.md

 # FlowerSearcher

 FlowerSearcher is a flower classification app that can classify 17 different types of flowers.
-It is built using Django as the backend framework and utilizes the ResNet AI model for flower classification.
+It is built using Django as the backend framework and utilizes ResNet for flower classification task.
 ## Features

 - Classifies 17 different types of flowers.